 In this post, we look at 5 tell-tale signs there’s damp in your walls (and how to tackle it!)

-Rooms that suffer from damp usually have an unmistakeable, musty smell caused by mould and mildew.
+Rooms that suffer from damp usually have an unmistakable, musty smell caused by mould and mildew.
 This unpleasant odour can be a giveaway sign that there’s damp in your walls, even if you can’t always see it.

 Older properties were usually built using traditional, moisture permeable materials that let the walls ‘breathe’.
-When non-breathable building materials are used (such as modern plaster or vinyl paints), any moisture in the walls becomes trapped, as it has nowhere to escape too.
+When non-breathable building materials are used (such as modern plaster or vinyl paints), any moisture in the walls becomes trapped, as it has nowhere to escape to.
 This causes paint to bubble or flake.
 In modern homes, bubbling or peeling paint caused by damp is especially common in steamy areas with poor ventilation such as kitchens or bathrooms.

 Condensation is caused by the lack of balance between heating and ventilation.
 If your room has an uneven balance, condensation can occur, causing mould spores and black spots to grow on walls.
 Not just an eye-sore, if left to spread black mould growth can exacerbate certain health issues and contribute to an unhealthy home.